 I’m going to admit something to you right this second: this Instant Pot Vegan Quinoa Chili is not mind-blowing.
 It’s a really solid, easy weeknight recipe.
 Am I a bad sales woman right now?
 Lol.
 I’m just being honest.
 This isn’t a life-changing type of recipe but rather one that works over and over.
 I love that it’s humble and easy and knows its place in the world.

-It’s the type of dish that will you’ll feel good about eating—it’s light and super satisfying.
+It’s the type of dish that will you’ll feel good about eating—light and super satisfying.

 Vegan Quinoa Chili